akkhayar/docs.akkhayar.com/docs/guidelines/contributing.md

 # Version Control

-We use Git as a version control system in Akkhayar (GitHub).
+We use Git as a version control system in Akkhayar

-Here are five core ideas in GitHub that we need to understand:
+Here are five core ideas in Git that we need to understand:

 1. Repository
 2. Branch